Yaswant-Kumar-Singhi/Prgmg_Pract/README.md

 2. Clone it to your system or work online
 3. if using system,in the terminal run git remote add upstream https://github.com/Yaswant-Kumar-Singhi/Prgmg_Pract.git (this is for taking a fresh update of the code anytime in the future)
 4. Do the desired changes (add/delete/modify)
-5. Comit your changes and push to your forked repository
+5. Comit your changes and push to your forked repository.
 3. Make a pull request.
 ```
 ### When you should contribute?